The Static Site Solution In Modern Python

 sssimp --input ../some-other/input-dir ~/some-other/output-dir

-Use python -m sssimp --help
+Use python -m sssimp --help for more details.

-will be directly copied to the output
+Files placed in input/content will be directly copied to the output folder

 Example:

--> output/favicon.png
+input/content/favicon.png -> output/favicon.png

-HTML files with the suffix .html placed in input/content
+HTML files with the suffix .html placed in input/content will be parsed as

-Jinja2 templates, they can use templates defined in input/templates
+Jinja2 templates, they can use templates defined in input/templates.

 See the Jinja2 documentation